 Emily Carr Design, with its strong focus on sustainability, design research, participatory methods and contextually grounded design, was an ideal candidate for a DESIS lab.
 We joined DESIS in 2012 and are currently the only DESIS lab in Canada.

-FEATURED CLASSES / PROJECTS
+FEATURED CLASSES AND PROJECTS

 Transition Town Collaborations, ecoTANK Industrial Design core studios, 2015

-Design for Social Change COMD core studio, 2016
+Design for Social Change, COMD core studio, 2016

 The DESIS (Design of Social Innovation for Sustainability) scholar is named annually.
 This Scholar is a graduate student who develops research in line with the theories and objectives of the DESIS Lab at Emily Carr University, and plays a supportive role in DESIS lab events throughout the academic year.
 The DESIS Scholar has direct access to DESIS Lab faculty and resources.